icostan/the-hard-way/bitcoin/bitcoin-address.md

 Private key (hex): 2
 ```

-That's right, this is a valid private key even if is a very weak one but is enough for the purpose of this article.
+That's right, this is a valid private key even if it is a very weak one but is enough for the purpose of this article.

 ## 1. Public key